Dodie White - Chair

-Dan is the owner of Raulerson & Company, CPA’s and Consultants, a certified public accounting and consulting firm focused on auditing, tax planning and strategic planning for medium and small business clients in the central Florida area.
-Dan is also an owner and CFO of Aasys Group, Inc. an information and technology consulting firm specializing in the community banking industry in the southeast United States.
+Dan is the owner of Raulerson, Castillo & Company, CPA’s and Consultants, a certified public accounting and consulting firm focused on tax planning and strategic planning for medium and small business clients in the central Florida area.

 Dan has been recognized as one of the Jaycees Outstanding Young Men of America and a Who’s Who of Executives and Professionals.
 He also received the Outstanding Discussion Leader Award for his seminar presentations to the Florida Institute of Certified Public Accountants.

-Dan has served as Mayor for Plant City and City Commissioner.
+Dan has served as Mayor and City Commissioner for Plant City and a State Representative in the Florida House of Representatives.
 He is a past Chairman of the Plant City Chamber of Commerce and serves on various bank, charity, and business boards of directors.